shantek/PostOffice/README.md

 Show your support for the Plugin via [PayPal](https://www.paypal.com/donate/?hosted_button_id=9N3RCSJF6PYPU) or [Patreon](https://shantek.co/patreon).

-With built in lost box protection, you can rest easy knowing your post boxes are safe on your SMP.
+With built-in post box protection, you can rest easy knowing your post boxes are safe on your Minecraft SMP.

 Players are unable to break a post box or sign unless they have the correct permission node allowing them to do so.